Argentina Global Business Entities Guide Slovenia Limited Liability Company

 Other particularities

-International restructurings like the above are possible, however, they must also be pursuant to EU legislation (cross border mergers within the EU) or pursuant to the relevant European Court of Justice rulings.
+International restructurings like the above are possible, however, they are subject to EU legislation (e.g. cross border mergers within the EU) or European Court of Justice rulings.

 No.